Motivation Masterclass (Exploring Employee Engagement)

 - How do my management strengths create an environment in which my team can be motivated?

 Good managers are interested in knowing what they can do to help create an environment in which each member of their team can be motivated and give their best.
 This can be challenging, as people are very different!
+This half-day workshop will explore the impact that managers’ behaviour can have, and positive actions that can be taken.

 This workshop will therefore explore the impact managers’ behaviour can have on motivation and culture, consciously or otherwise.
 Similarly, it will look at the significance of the different personalities of our team members, as well as their underlying attitudes and values, particularly with regard to the Psychological Contract.
 It will also examine organisational environment and job design to understand the contribution they make.